runtimeverification/k/docs/user_manual.md

 ensures clause.

 Overall, the transition represented by such a rule is from a state `LHS #And REQ` ending in a state `RHS #And ENS`.
-When backends are applying this rule as a transition/rewrite, they should:
+When backends apply this rule as a transition/rewrite, they should:

 - Check if pattern `LHS` matches (or unifies) with the current term, giving substitution `alpha`.